danieljprice/splash/docs/main.rst

 Producing an encapsulated postscript figure for a paper
 -------------------------------------------------------

-Producing a postscript plot suitable for inclusion in a LaTeXfile is
+Producing a postscript plot suitable for inclusion in a LaTeX file is
 simple: at the device prompt, type

 ::